wvsu-cict-code/cict-online/src/pages/blog/2019-07-31-cict-intructors-earn-miktotik-certifications-brings-home-mikrotik-partnership-to-wvsu.md

   Partnership to WVSU
 date: 2019-07-30T21:50:51.447Z
 description: >-
-  SIA Mikrotikls is a Latvian company which produces networking equipment and software for data network management purposes, internationally known with MikroTik RouterOS and RouterBOARD brands.
+  MikroTik is a Latvian company which was founded in 1996 to develop routers and wireless ISP systems they provide hardware and software for Internet connectivity in most of the countries around the world.
 featuredpost: true
 featuredimage: /img/mikrotik-acad.png
 tags: